-The Montréal Laboratory was moved to Chalk River in 1944, and work on designing and building the research reactor ZEEP (Zero Energy Experimental Pile) was started.
+The Montréal Laboratory was moved to Chalk River in 1944, and work on designing and building the research reactor ZEEP (Zero Energy Experimental Pile) was started as a first step in building the production reactor (called NRX).
 In fact, this work was highly successful, and ZEEP was the first man-made nuclear reactor to "go critical" outside the USA, although this was actually a few days after the end of the War, in 1945 September!

-So in fact ZEEP did not produce plutonium for the war.
+NRX was of course not operational yet, so in fact Canada did not produce plutonium for the war.